 A practice that I find to be enormously beneficial is yoga.
-Some people are wary about the idea of yoga, believing erroneously that it means they are performing a religious act.
-Hatha yoga is the branch of yoga concerned with physicality of the body, strengthening and loosening it, and you do not have to subscribe to the other, more spiritual tenets of yoga to reap the benefits.
-The stretching exercises found in Hatha Yoga are often the same stretches found in in gyms, exercise classes and physiotherapy sessions across the world.
-In this article we will look at some stretches that can help prepare your body for freediving and loosen it afterwards.
+Some people are wary of the idea of yoga, believing erroneously that it means they are performing a religious act.
+Hatha yoga is the branch of yoga concerned with the physicality of the body, strengthening and loosening it, and you do not have to subscribe to the other, more spiritual tenets of yoga to reap the benefits.
+The stretching exercises found in Hatha Yoga are often the same stretches found in gyms, exercise classes and physiotherapy sessions across the world.
+In this article, we will look at some stretches that can help prepare your body for freediving and loosen it afterward.

 Stretches for Aiding Equalization

 Stretching the area around the Eustachian tubes helps with equalization.
 There are stretching exercises for the Eustachian tubes and eardrum itself, but we will cover these in the article on equalization.